 It’s good to have a big heart and you don’t need to shut it down.
 But you do need some relief.

 One way to be able to keep your heart open but not get overwhelmed is to develop some good grounding methods for sensitive souls.
-One of my go-to methods is EFT for in-the-moment stress relief that can make it feel safer to let emotions move through.
-It brings in self-compassion too, while using something like acupressure.
-(Get a quick guide to EFT here.)
+Inspiring music is one of the things that helps me.

 My Wish for You